Reading time ~3 minutes

 Optimization is a cornerstone of problem-solving in numerous scientific, engineering, and industrial fields.
 Many real-world challenges involve identifying the most efficient solution within complex constraints, where traditional methods often fall short.
-Our research focuses on developing and applying hybrid optimization techniques, particularly those integrating genetic algorithms (GAs), to solve practical, real-world problems across various domains.
+Our research focuses on developing and applying hybrid optimization techniques, particularly those integrating genetic algorithms (GAs) and biased random-key genetic algorithms (BRKGA) with reinforcement learning, to solve practical, real-world problems across various domains.

 Hybrid Methods: Combining Strengths for Superior Solutions